davidrocks88/comp20-dbernstein/README.md

 This is a Git repository of all of my comp 20 assignments and labs, ranging from front end and design work to back end server development.

 My favorite assignment was easily assignment 3.
 I got to make two computers communicate with eachother!
-Being able to control what goes on in front and behind the scenes was extremely gratifying.
+Being able to control what goes on in front and behind the scenes was very gratifying.

 My growth throughout this class has been surprising, to say the least.
 I never thought that I would get hooked on web development, and yet now I find myself doing some sort of web dev every day.
 The fact that I can make tangible products that I can show my friends got me hooked, and now I cannot stop learning new ideas and techniques to make my work even better.
 I also grew as a teacher; I learned that it is infinitely more gratifying to see a fellow student work through a solution by themselves (with a couple hints, occasionally), rather than me giving them the code to just copy down.